seanyoung/hyperledger-hip/HIPs/solang.md

 This is the semantic analysis stage.
 The parse tree is validated, and diagnostics (errors and warnings) are generated for invalid syntax.
-The output of this stage is a fully decorated AST of the source code.
+The output of this stage is a fully decorated Abstract Syntax Tree (AST) of the source code.

-This stage is used by the Solang language server, which is used by the [Visual Studio Code Solang Solidity Compiler extension](https://marketplace.visualstudio.com/items?itemName=Solang.Solang).
-This extension gives squiggly lines for errors and warnings, and hover information when hovering over e.g. variables in Solidity.
+The sema stage is the essential piece of the Solang language server, which powers the [Visual Studio Code Solang Solidity Compiler extension](https://marketplace.visualstudio.com/items?itemName=Solang.Solang).
+This extension gives squiggly lines for errors and warnings, and information for tokens (e.g. variables) when hovering over them.
 This was developed under the first [Hyperledger Mentorship](https://wiki.hyperledger.org/display/INTERN/Create+a+new+Solidity+Language+Server+%28SLS%29+using+Solang+Compiler).

-## Codegen
+## Code generation

 This stage transforms the AST into a control flow graph (CFG).
 Solang uses its own intermediate representation of the code in CFG form.
-The advantage of this is that we can do flow analysis passes on a higher level than LLVM can do.
+The advantage is that we can do flow analysis passes on a higher level than LLVM can do.
 For example, accessing state on a blockchain is expensive and we remove redundant state stores or state loads from the generated contract code.
 Here is an [overview of all the passes Solang has](https://Solang.readthedocs.io/en/latest/optimizer.html).